Gocnak/Botnak/README.md

 TODO:
 - Code the ability to join SRL race chats
 - Make Botnak recognize admins/staff of Twitch and assign appropriate icons.
-- Make a working !songrq command that handles song requests -- add an engine for this maybe.
 - New-line detection for commands - perhaps typing a special character (like '[' or something) in the message text.
 - After a certain amount of lines (like, a LOT of lines), clear the chat (intelligently, keep the lines on screen) to prevent memory/lag issues
 - Hardcode all of the Twitch faces (Sub emotes and the kind) -- will do this when I make the viewer branch.